 … and the map below is what emerged:

 Let’s break it down.

-The other three countries in Central America, Nicaragua, Costa Rica, and Panama aren’t associated with danger in the minds of Google searchers.
-Nicaragua’s association word is “poor“, Costa Rica’s is “expensive“, and Panama’s is “rich“.
+Elsewhere in Central America, Nicaragua, Costa Rica, and Panama aren’t associated with danger in the minds of Google users.
+Nicaragua’s association word is also “poor“, while Costa Rica’s is “expensive“, and Panama’s is “rich“.

 I’m not surprised at all about Nicaragua and Costa Rica.
 Their reputations precede them.

 I had no idea the world saw Panama as “rich“.
 Compared to the rest of Central America, I suppose Panama is rich (it has the highest GDP per capita in the region), although it doesn’t feel that way in many parts of the country.

 The above words are the top ones that come out when you type in the “Why is so-and-so so…” question, but there are others.